chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 - Lastly, in the ``detector parameters`` subsection, the values of the parameters that were tuned (``dead time``, ``activity``, and ``attenuation coefficient reactor``) were replaced with the ones NOMAD gave us.

-To visualize the data and obtain the figures shown below, a python script (``rpt_parameter_tuning_plot.py``) is provided.
+To visualize the data and obtain the figures shown below, a Python script (``rpt_parameter_tuning_plot.py``) is provided.
 When running the script, the name of the ``.csv`` file containing the calculated counts must be specified as an argument.
 In the *Experimental and calculated counts comparison* figure, we can see very little difference between the experimental counts and the calculated counts with the tuned parameters.
 The linear regression between the experimental and calculated photon counts gives us an R² value of 0.9990 as seen in the *Linear fit* figure.
 This confirms the validity of the tuned parameters.

 .. figure:: images/results.png
     :alt: Experimental and calculated counts comparison